-Env-A 1305.4211 RACT Requirements: Dry-Bottom Industrial Boilers Firing Coal and/or Oil.
-In accordance with Env-A 1305.09(a), For dry-bottom boilers that fire, or that are capable of firing, coal or oil, or any combination thereof, the NOx RACT requirements shall be as follows:
+Env-A 1305.11 RACT Requirements: Dry-Bottom Industrial Boilers Firing Coal and/or Oil.
+For drybottom boilers that are subject to Env-A 1305.09(a) and fire, or are capable of firing, coal or oil, or any combination thereof, the NOx RACT requirements shall be as follows:

-- (a) For tangential-fired boilers, an emission limit of 0.38 lb. per million Btu, based on a 24-hour calendar day average; - (b) For face-fired boilers, an emission limit of 0.50 lb. per million Btu, based on a 24-hour calendar day average; and - (c) For stoker-fired boilers, an emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average.
+(a) For tangential-fired boilers, an emission limit of 0.38 lb. per million Btu, based on a 24-hour calendar day average;

-Env-A 1305.4312 RACT Requirements: Industrial Boilers Firing Oil and/or Gas.
-In accordance with Env-A 1305.09(a), For boilers that fire, or that are capable of firing, oil or gas, or any combination thereof, the NOx RACT requirements shall be as follows:
+- (b) For face-fired boilers, an emission limit of 0.50 lb. per million Btu, based on a 24-hour calendar day average; and - (c) For stoker-fired boilers, an emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average.

-(a) For tangential or face-fired boilers when firing oil exclusively:
+Env-A 1305.12 RACT Requirements: Industrial Boilers Firing Oil and/or Gas.
+For boilers that are subject to Env-A 1305.09(a) and fire, or are capable of firing, oil or gas, or any combination thereof, the NOx RACT requirements shall be as follows:

-- (1) An emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average; or - (2) Implement NOx RACT control technology as specified in Env-A 1305.4009(b); and - (b) For tangential or face-fired boilers when firing gas, or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average.
+- (a) For tangential or face-fired boilers when firing oil exclusively: - (1) An emission limit of 0.30 lb. per million Btu, based on a 24-hour calendar day average; or - (2) Implement NOx RACT control technology as specified in Env-A 1305.09(b); and - (b) For tangential or face-fired boilers when firing gas, or any combination of oil and gas, an emission limit of 0.25 lb. per million Btu based on a 24-hour calendar day average.

-Env-A 1305.4413 RACT Requirements: Industrial Boilers Firing Gas Exclusively.
-In accordance with Env-A 1305.09(a), For boilers that are only capable of firing gas, the NOx RACT requirements shall be as follows:
+Env-A 1305.13 RACT Requirements: Industrial Boilers Firing Gas Exclusively.
+For boilers that are subject to Env-A 1305.09(a) and are only capable of firing gas, the NOx RACT requirements shall be as follows:

-- (a) For tangential or face-fired boilers, an emission limit of 0.10 lb. per million Btu, based on an hourly average; or - (b) Implement NOx RACT control technology as specified in Env-A 1305.1009(b).
+- (a) For tangential or face-fired boilers, an emission limit of 0.10 lb. per million Btu, based on an hourly average; or - (b) Implement NOx RACT control technology as specified in Env-A 1305.09(b).

-Env-A 1305.4514 RACT Requirements: Boilers Firing Wood.
-In accordance with Env-A 1305.09(a), For boilers that fire wood fuel, or that are capable of firing wood fuel, whether alone or in combination with oil, the NOx RACT requirements shall be as follows:
+Env-A 1305.14 RACT Requirements: Boilers Firing Wood.
+For boilers that are subject to Env-A 1305.09(a) and fire wood fuel, or are capable of firing wood fuel, whether alone or in combination with oil, the NOx RACT requirements shall be as follows: